-was considerable disagreement concerning the form of a new mitigation framework.
-The Working Group noted that in its Final Report, JAS Global Advisors does believe that the previous mitigation measures have worked.
+Rationale for Affirmation 29.2: In its deliberations the Working Group noted that while there was some support for some aspects of a new mitigation strategy relating to evaluation of high and aggravated-risk strings, and disabling controlled interruption, there was considerable disagreement concerning the form of a new mitigation framework.
+The Working Group noted that in its Final Report, 187 JAS Global Advisors does believe that the previous mitigation measures have worked.
 The Working Group noted also that no data that has been presented has shown that the previous mitigation measures haven't worked.
-The Working Group acknowledged that there are a number of groups that think that the launch of the next round should be dependent on the outcome of the NCAP studies, while noting that at the time of deliberation it was unclear whether any of the NCAP studies would be completed by the time subsequent gTLDs are ready to launch.
+The Working Group acknowledged that there are a number of groups that think that the launch of the next round should be dependent on the outcome of the NCAP studies, while noting that at the time of deliberation it was unclear whether the NCAP studies would be completed by the time subsequent gTLDs are ready to launch.